-- 1.1 In each hospital providing neuroanaesthesia, a neuroanaesthetist should be appointed as 155 the clinical lead (see Glossary) to manage service delivery.
-Adequate time for this role should 156 be included in the lead's job plan. - 1.2 There should be a specified and therefore identifiable group of neuroanaesthetists who cover the neuroanaesthesia service and have sufficient programmed activities to deliver the elective and emergency service.^{2,3} - 1.3 There should be designated consultants in referring hospitals and neuroscience units with overall responsibility for the organisation, infrastructure and processes to enable safe transfer of patients with a brain injury.4 - 1.4 An appropriately trained and experienced anaesthetist should be present for all 164 neurosurgical operating lists and interventional neuroradiology sessions, with sufficient 165 consultant-programmed activities to provide adequate supervision and support to 166 anaesthetists in training and SAS anaesthetists.^{3,5} - 1.5 Adequate anaesthetic cover should be available to provide general anaesthesia and 168 sedation for diagnostic neuroradiology (i.e. brain and spine imaging) sessions, including 169 computed tomography (CT) and magnetic resonance imaging (MRI) scans.
+- 1.1 In each hospital providing neuroanaesthesia, a neuroanaesthetist should be appointed as the clinical lead (see Glossary) to manage service delivery.
+Adequate time for this role should be included in the lead's job plan. - 1.2 There should be a specified and therefore identifiable group of neuroanaesthetists who cover the neuroanaesthesia service and these clinicians should have sufficient programmed activities to deliver the elective and emergency service. - 1.3 There should be designated consultants in referring hospitals and neuroscience units with overall responsibility for the organisation, infrastructure and processes to enable safe transfer of patients with a brain injury. - 1.4 An appropriately trained and experienced anaesthetist should be present for all neurosurgical operating lists and interventional neuroradiology sessions, with sufficient

-- Hospitals should have well integrated arrangements that ensure anaesthetists covering long neurosurgical procedures or overrunning lists have regular breaks covered by an appropriate colleague for refreshment and comfort breaks.^{6,7,8,9} - 1.7 There should be local policy and agreement on how to staff late running lists and lists 174 scheduled to run more than three sessions to prevent fatigue and patient safety issues. - 1.8 An appropriately skilled and experienced resident anaesthetist should be available at all 176 times to care for postoperative and emergency patients.
-The experience and skills necessary 177 to provide this cover are not usually found in anaesthetists in training in stage 1.3 - 1.9 Out of hours, consultants should be immediately available by telephone for advice and be able to attend the hospital within 30 minutes.
-Suitably skilled and experienced theatre staff should also be available. - 181 1.10 If the consultant on call is not a neuroanaesthetist, there should be a clearly defined and understood process for the provision of specialist advice from neuroanaesthesia colleagues.
-Where possible, local arrangements should be considered to facilitate this telephone advice in non-neuroscience centres when required. - 185 1.11 Departments that participate in national initiatives, e.g. services for thrombectomy, should review their staffing arrangements to ensure timely emergency cover.^{10,11} Thrombectomy should have a protocolised service, ideally staffed by neuroanaesthetists.12 - 1.12 Anaesthetic assistants should be appropriately skilled and have up to date experience in neuroanaesthesia. - 1.13 All post anaesthetic recovery staff looking after neuroscience patients should be able to recognise and describe complications following neuroanaesthesia and possess skills to obtain multidisciplinary assistance and escalate treatment according to departmental protocols and guidance. - 1.14 Where departments use post anaesthetic recovery units for extended recovery, the post anaesthetic recovery staff caring for those patients should be a registered nurse/patient ratio of 1:2, as in a Level 2 critical care unit.
-However, the care of an individual patient should be delivered on a one to one basis until the patient is able to maintain their own airway, has respiratory and cardiovascular stability and is able to communicate (where applicable).8 Departments should have procedures in place to demonstrate the adequacy of medical cover for such extended recovery units.
+- consultant-programmed activities to provide adequate supervision and support to anaesthetists in training and staff grade, associate specialist or specialty (SAS) anaesthetists. - 1.5 Adequate anaesthetic cover should be available to provide general anaesthesia and sedation for diagnostic neuroradiology (i.e. brain and spine imaging) sessions, including computed tomography (CT) and MRI. - 1.6 Hospitals should have well-integrated arrangements that ensure anaesthetists covering long neurosurgical procedures or overrunning lists have regular breaks covered by an appropriate colleague for refreshment and comfort breaks.
+If a case is expected to run over three sessions, consideration should be given to organising a second anaesthetist. - 1.7 There should be local policy and agreement on how to staff late running lists and lists scheduled to run more than three sessions to prevent fatigue and patient safety issues. - 1.8 An appropriately skilled and experienced resident anaesthetist should be available at all times to care for postoperative and emergency patients.
+The experience and skills necessary to provide this cover are not usually found in anaesthetists in training in stage 1.3 - 1.9 Out of hours, consultants should be immediately available (see Glossary) by telephone for advice and be able to attend the hospital within 30 minutes.
+Suitably skilled and experienced theatre staff should also be available. - 1.10 If the consultant on call is not a neuroanaesthetist, there should be a clearly defined and understood process for the provision of specialist advice from neuroanaesthesia colleagues.
+Where possible, local arrangements should be considered to facilitate this telephone advice in non-neuroscience centres when required. - 1.11 Departments that participate in national initiatives (e.g. services for thrombectomy) should review their staffing arrangements to ensure timely emergency cover.
+10, 11 Thrombectomy should have a protocol-led service, ideally staffed by neuroanaesthetists.
+12 - 1.12 Anaesthetic assistants should be appropriately skilled and should have up-to-date experience in neuroanaesthesia. - 1.13 All post-anaesthetic recovery staff looking after neuroscience patients should be able to recognise and describe complications following neuroanaesthesia and should possess skills to obtain multidisciplinary assistance and escalate treatment according to departmental protocols and guidance. - 1.14 Where departments use post-anaesthetic recovery units for extended recovery, the post-anaesthetic recovery staff caring for those patients should have a registered nurse or operating department practitioner: patient ratio of 1:2, as in a level 2 critical care unit.
+However, the care of an individual patient should be delivered on a one to one basis until the patient is able to maintain their own airway, has respiratory and cardiovascular stability and is able to communicate (where applicable).
+Departments should have procedures in place to demonstrate the adequacy of medical cover for such extended recovery units.

-201 2 Equipment, services and facilities
+2 Equipment, services and facilities